mr-karan/notes/docs/snippets/linux/pritunl-systemd-resolved-issues.md

 ### Solution

-- The solution is to disable `systemd-resolved` at the `NetworkManager` level:
+- The solution is to disable `systemd-resolved` at the `NetworkManager` level.
+You need to add the following config block which overrides these settings at `/etc/NetworkManager/NetworkManager.conf`:

 ```ini
 [main]